Want to win more new clients? Put some extra effort into your marketing agency's SEO proposals!

 You may choose to give the client several pricing options to choose from.
 This reduces sticker shock by giving the client a sense of control over the buying process.

-Introduce your standard package, which covers all the services you've talked about in your proposal.
-Then give the client two other options to choose from: a pared-down, less expensive package, and a deluxe package that involves a few extra services.
+Introduce your standard package, which covers all the SEO services you've talked about in your proposal.
+Then give the client two other options to choose from: a pared-down, less expensive package, and a deluxe package that involves a few extra SEO services.

 7. Call to Action